contractautomataproject/CARE/README.md

-# OrchestrationEngine
-An orchestration engine for Contract Automata
+# Runtime envinronment for Contract Automata